-The JWST NIRISS detector is read out non-destructively using 4 outputs for the full-array and 1 output for the subarrays.
+The JWST NIRISS detector is read out non-destructively using four outputs for the full array and one output for the subarrays.

 The NIRISS detector is read out in MULTIACCUM mode, where charge is continuously measured "non-destructively" rather than transferred across pixels as in CCDs.
 The detector is reset at the beginning of every NIRISS integration.
 The full specification of a readout involves defining the readout pattern and readout format.

-The readout pattern denotes the (temporal) sampling cadence for non-destructive "up-the-ramp" reads of the detector.
-The readout pattern determines whether each frame is saved or whether they are coadded.
-There are two NIRISS detector readout patterns available, NISRAPID, where each frame is saved and is considered a "group," and NIS, where four frames are coadded within each group.
+The readout pattern denotes the (temporal) sampling cadence for non-destructive "up-the-ramp" reads of the detector, and determines whether each frame is saved or whether they are coadded.
+There are two NIRISS detector readout patterns available, NISRAPID 1, where each frame is saved and is considered a "group," and NIS, where four frames are coadded within each group.
 NISRAPID will primarily be used for bright objects or observations requiring a high cadence, where data volume limits is not a concern, and mostly when using a subarray for readout.
 NIS is preferred for longer integrations of faint sources.
 An integration is specified by the number of groups between detector resets.
 There can be multiple integrations in an exposure.

 A schematic of the NIRISS detector array is illustrated in Figure 1.
-In full-frame mode, four parallel output channels, 2048 x 512 pixels, are read out simultaneously.
+In full frame mode, four parallel output channels, 2048 × 512 pixels, are read out simultaneously.
 Subarrays are read through a single output channel.

 This page has no comments.